 This week on 'A Bunch for the Weekend' - I'm featuring an unusual little tulips.
 I think they are Tulipa 'Carnaval de Nice' - but I'm not absolutely sure.
 These are quite small and usually 'Carnaval de Nice' look the same but are twice the size.
 So it is an educated guess!

-- 5 stems of large pink Chrysanthemums
+- 10 stems of tulips

 For conditioning the flowers - you'll also need:

-- florists snippers or scissors
+- a pair of florists scissors

-- a florist bucket
+- a florist bucket filled with fresh water

 ~ xoxo ~

-[Styling and Photography © Ingrid Henningsson for Of Spring and Summer.]
+[Styling and Photography © Ingrid Henningsson for Of Spring and Summer]